 Half a day at Knole gives you the chance to pick and mix the bits that most interest you.
 For wildlife watchers and young families it might be a stroll in the park and a chance to spot the deer before enjoying a picnic.
 There is lots of wildlife to be spotted as you follow the bracken-lined paths through the vast estate.
 Followed by a jaunt up the Gatehouse Tower or Tudor dressing up in the Visitor Centre, the hours will fly by at Knole.

-Art enthusiasts and budding historians might prefer to take in the grand showrooms and see Knole’s renowned collection of art and furniture, before visiting the conservation studio to find out how the National Trust is conserving these priceless treasures for further generations to enjoy.
-A spot of lunch in the Brewhouse Café and a browse around Knole’s courtyards seems a fitting end to your visit.
+Art enthusiasts and budding historians might prefer to take in the grand showrooms (open March to October) and see Knole’s renowned collection of art and furniture, before visiting the conservation studio to find out how the National Trust is conserving these priceless treasures for future generations to enjoy.
+A spot of lunch in the Brewhouse Café and a stroll around Knole’s courtyards seems a fitting end to your visit.